Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Graph-labelled trees, split and modular decompositions

 \subsection{Graph-labelled trees}

-\begin{definition} A \emph{graph-labelled tree} $(T,\mathcal{F})$ is a tree $T$ in which any node $v$ of degree $k$ is labelled by a graph $G_v\in\mathcal{F}$ on $k$ vertices, called \emph{marker vertices}, such that there is a bijection $\rho_v$ from the tree-edges incident to $v$ to the marker vertices of $G_v$. \end{definition}
+\begin{definition} A \emph{graph-labelled tree} $(T,\mathcal{F})$ is a tree $T$ in which every node $v$ of degree $k$ is labelled by a graph $G_v\in\mathcal{F}$ on $k$ vertices, called \emph{marker-vertices}, such that there is a bijection $\rho_v$ from the tree-edges of $T$ incident to $v$ to the marker-vertices of $G_v$.
+If $\rho_v(e)=q$ then $q$ is called an \emph{extremity} of $e$. \end{definition}

 Let $(T,\mathcal{F})$ be a graph-labelled tree and $l$ be a leaf of $T$.
-A node or a leaf $u$ different from $l$ is \emph{$l$-accessible} if for any tree-edges $e=wv$ and $e'=vw'$ on the $l,u$-path in $T$, we have $\rho_v(e)\rho_v(e')\in E(G_v)$.
-By convention, the unique neighbour of the leaf $l$ in $T$ is also $l$-accessible.
+A node or a leaf $u$ different from $l$ is \emph{$l$-accessible} if for every tree-edges $e=wv$ and $e'=vw'$ on the $l,u$-path in $T$, we have $\rho_v(e)\rho_v(e')\in E(G_v)$.
+By convention, the unique neighbor of the leaf $l$ in $T$ is also $l$-accessible.
 See Figure~\ref{fig:ex_split_tree} for an example.

-\begin{definition} The \emph{accessibility graph} of a \emph{graph-labelled tree} $(T,\mathcal{F})$ is the graph $G(T,\mathcal{F})$ whose vertex set is the leaf set of $T$, and in which there is an edge between $x$ and $y$ if and only if $y$ is $x$-accessible.
-In this setting, we say that $(T,\mathcal{F})$ \emph{is a graph-labelled tree} of $G(T,\mathcal{F})$. \end{definition}
+\begin{definition} The \emph{accessibility graph} of a \emph{graph-labelled tree} $(T,\mathcal{F})$ is the graph $\G(T,\mathcal{F})$ whose vertex set is the leaf set of $T$, and in which there is an edge between $x$ and $y$ if and only if $y$ is $x$-accessible.
+In this setting, we say that $(T,\mathcal{F})$ \emph{is a graph-labelled tree} of $\G(T,\mathcal{F})$. \end{definition}

 An example of a graph-labelled tree and its accessibility graph is given on Figure~\ref{fig:ex_split_tree}.
-Internal vertices of a tree $T$ will be called \emph{nodes}.
-The name \emph{vertex} will be save for the accessibility graphs.
 We often abuse the language and call a leaf of $T$ a vertex of the accessibility graph and vice versa if convenient.